Dram Shop Law Against Bar Overserving – Lawyer MN

 The Rochlin Law Firm, Ltd. has successfully represented and fought for clients who have been injured in an auto accident by a drunk driver.
 In addition, we look to the person or bar that has wrongfully over served them.
 We also represent people who have been injured at a bar by another customer in a bar fight or attack.

-When our clients are injured because of being hit by a drunk driver, we hold the drunk driver, and if necessary the bar, accountable.
+When our clients are injured because of being hit by a drunk driver, we hold the drunk driver.
+However, in some cases, we go after the bar as well.
 Our MN personal injury lawyers will work to prove a case against the drunk bar customer that injures someone or the drunk driver.
 In addition, we will investigate and possibly sue the irresponsible liquor establishment.

 If you have been injured because a drunk driver rear ended you or otherwise caused your accident, we can help.
-Likewise, if one of your loved ones has been killed in a drunk driving car crash – please call us and speak with a top lawyer for a free consultation.
+Likewise, if one of your loved ones has been killed in a drunk driving car crash – call us and speak with a top lawyer.
+The initial consultation is free.
 In addition, if you are injured at a bar because a drunk customer attacked or hurt you at the bar, our lawyers can help you sue the bar for over-serving the other customer.
 See also, How to Get Medical Bills Paid.

 An attorney will meet with you to discuss your drunk driver accident case at our offices in Minneapolis, Woodbury, and Edina.
 Our attorneys will also meet with you at your home if you have been hit or rear ended by a drunk driver in St. Paul MN, Forest Lake, Lake Elmo, Brooklyn Park, and Brooklyn Center.
 We also come to Anoka Minnesota, Plymouth, Rogers, Chanhassen, Chaska, Burnsville, Richfield, and other cities throughout Minnesota.